Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: HMPC for harmonic reference tracking

 where $\xeo = \xeo(0)$, $\xso = \xso(0)$, $\xco = \xco(0)$, $\ueo = \ueo(0)$, $\uso = \uso(0)$ and $\uco = \uco(0)$. \end{corollary}

-The following theorems state the recursive feasibility and asymptotic stability of the HMPC formulation \eqref{eq:HMPC}, where recursive stability is maintained even if the reference trajectory $(\xr(t), \ur(t))$ is changed between sample times and asymptotic stability is satisfied with respect to the optimal artificial harmonic reference trajectory $\xho(t)$, i.e., the closed-loop system will converge, under nominal conditions, to $\xr(t)$ if $(\xr(t), \ur(t)) \in \cD \cap \cC$ and to the ``closest" harmonic trajectory to $(\xr(t), \ur(t))$ otherwise, where ``closeness" is defined in terms of the offset cost function $V_h(\cdot)$.
+The following theorems state the recursive feasibility and asymptotic stability of the HMPC formulation \eqref{eq:HMPC}, where recursive stability is maintained even if the reference trajectory $(\xr(\cdot), \ur(\cdot))$ is changed between sample times and asymptotic stability is satisfied with respect to the optimal reachable harmonic reference trajectory $\xho(\cdot)$.
+As a results, it is easy to verify from~\eqref{eq:xHo:OP} that the system will converge, under nominal conditions, to the desired reference trajectory $\xr(\cdot)$ if $(\xr(\cdot), \ur(\cdot))$ is a strictly admissible harmonic trajectory, i.e., if $(\xrH(0), \urH(0)) \in \cD \cap \cC$, where $t = 0$ for convenience, since any value of $t$ can be taken\footnote{We note that $\sigma > 0$ is included for technical reasons, but can be chosen as an arbitrary small number.
+Thus, as long as the reference trajectory does not reach an active constraint~\eqref{eq:constraints}, a sufficiently small $\sigma$ can always be selected.}.
+If the reference is not admissible, then the system will asymptotically converge to the ``closest" harmonic trajectory to $(\xr(\cdot), \ur(\cdot))$, where ``closeness" is defined in terms of the offset cost function $V_h(\cdot)$.
+We refer the reader to the appendix for sketches of the proofs of the following theorems, and to preprint~\cite{krupa_ellipHMPC_arXiv_2023_v1} for detailed proofs.